Post-Purchase Experience··16 min read

 Firmware and Software Updates

 For products with connected features — smart home devices, power tools with digital components, medical equipment — the scan page is the natural place to surface firmware update notifications.
-Customers who update their product's software use it for longer, report fewer issues, and show higher retention rates on extended warranty purchases.
+Customers who keep their product's software current use it for longer, report fewer faults, and show higher retention rates on extended warranty purchases.
+The mechanism is straightforward: when a firmware update is available, a prominent notification appears on the scan page for affected serial numbers.
+Customers who do not regularly check the manufacturer's website or app — the majority — receive the update prompt at the moment they engage most directly with the product.
+This passive delivery model dramatically outperforms email-only update campaigns.
+Include a brief change summary alongside each update notification so customers understand what improves, which meaningfully increases install rates compared to generic "update available" prompts.

 Personalised Recommendations